United States

 The Rarity Factor

-It is worth acknowledging that the Ojos Azules’s personality profile is based on very limited population data — the breed is simply too rare for the kind of comprehensive temperament documentation available for larger breeds.
+It is worth acknowledging that the Ojos Azules’s personality profile is based on very limited population data — the breed is simply too rare for the kind of temperament documentation available for larger breeds.
 What exists consistently points to a gentle, social, moderately active cat, but individual variation within a very small gene pool should be expected.

 4. Care and Maintenance